All Episodes

 That's 5 billion orbits of this planet we live on.

-One year being one orbit, alright?
+One year being one orbit.

-In the last 50 years, astronomers, of which I count myself one, because that's my background, this is really kind of you know, old home for me because I, you know, beat this
+In the last 50 years, astronomers, of which I count myself one, because that's my background, this is really kind of, you know, old home for me because I, you know, eat this stuff up and that's how I got into this field.

-Springfield Museum of Science.
-This is what I used to do before I got into aliens and ruins
+This is what I used to do before I got into aliens and ruins and ET artifacts and all that stuff.

-and ET artifacts and all that stuff.
-Right.
 The sun is not a constant star.
-It is what would be

-technically termed a variable star, meaning that its output goes up and down by a little bit.
+It is what would be technically termed a variable star, meaning that its output goes up and down by a little bit.

-Shortly after Galileo discovered there were sunspots, other astronomers coming after him noticed that there were sunspot activity which was quasi-regular.
+Now, it was several hundred years ago when this was first noticed, shortly after Galileo discovered there were sunspots, other astronomers coming after him noticed that there was sunspot activity which was quasi-regular.

-That the sun was not blemish free as the church had been teaching, but in fact there were spots in heaven.
+That the sun was not blemish-free as the church had been teaching, but in fact there were spots in heaven.

-There were spots on the sun And you could actually use them to measure how fast the sun rotated.
+There were spots on the sun, and you could actually use them to measure how fast the sun rotated.

 The spots at the equator go around in about 27 days.